Kenosha Pass Hikes We Love

 NOTE: As of September 2023, part of this route along the Mason Creek Trail is closed to protect nesting wildlife.
 Consider choosing a different trail to connect with, as many of them intersect in this part of the park.
 For more information, please visit the Staunton State Park website.

-Kenosha Pass in fall is stunning
+Kenosha Pass Colorado in fall is stunning

 How to reach the trailhead: From US Hwy 285, exit on Elk Creek Rd / Shaffers Xing.
 Turn right onto S Elk Creek Rd.
 After 1.3 miles, turn right onto Staunton State Park.
 Pay the day pass fee and using the free map they provide, make your way to the nearby parking lot near the Mason Creek Trailhead.